guacsec/guac-docs/guac-visualizer.md

 All commands run throughout this guide should be in this working directory.

-## Step 2: Run the guac-visualizer from source
+## Step 2: Initialize the guac-visualizer from source

 1. Install the guac-visualizer dependencies: